PXLAIRobotics/PXL_ML_Docker_v2.0_PyTorch/README.md

 This is the official PXL PyTorch Machine Learning / Deep Learning docker development environment.
 The TensorFlow version can be found [here](https://github.com/PXLAIRobotics/PXL_ML_Docker_v2.0_TensorFlow).

-The container is equipped with a few development tools such as vim, tmux, git, ... in order to process and analyse (a.k.a. engineer) data and to diagnose any issue.

 !!!
 Note: Do not clone this repository into a path containing a space !!!*

 ## Docker Container Specifications